remy/unrot.link/src/docs/index.md

 ---

-This documentation is separated into three areas:
+This documentation is separated into the following areas:

 1. Using this [hosted service](/docs/hosted)
 2. [Self hosting](/docs/self-hosted) either this solution or something similar